C3ETH/c3eth.github.io/content/en/catalyst/fund9/challenges/building-on-blockfrost/campaign-brief.md

 - How can we make Blockfrost more decentralized and robust?
 - Can we provide guidance to existing developers on how to build more secure applications on Cardano?

-### Potential Directions
+### Possible Directions

 - Development of new frameworks
 - Research of new concepts
 - Educational material
   - Contributing to blockfrost.dev documentation portal
   - Blog posts, articles and tutorials
   - SDKs for NFT minting and NFT management
   - Dashboard and UI alternatives
   - Auditing of existing code base
   - Incentive schemes for developers and providers
   - Collaboration to improve interoperability within existing tools in the ecosystem Hackathons

 Open-source solutions are strongly preferred.